pascaldekloe/metrics/README.md

 ## About

-Atomic measures with Prometheus exposition for the Go programming language.
+Metrics are measures of quantitative assessment commonly used for comparing, and tracking performance or production.
+This library offers atomic counters, gauges and historgrams for the Go programming language.
+Users have the option to expose snapshots in the Prometheus text-format.

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).